Tamlaght O’Crilly Lower Church Graveyard, near Innisrush

 John Drysdale Waring entered Trinity College in Dublin in 1837.
 He was awarded his BA degree in 1842.
 By 1843, he had been ordained as a Deacon; by 1844 he was serving as Curate in St. Thomas Dublin; and in 1845 he was installed as an honourary canon (prebendary) in Meath.
 In 1849, after the death of 53 year old incumbent Rev Mark Bloxham, John Waring began working at Innisrush Church.

 He was married twice.
-The first marriage was to Jane Waller (1815 to 1860).
+The first marriage was to Jane Waller (born 1815, died 1860).
 After her early death, he was to marry a second time.
 His second wife, the seemingly much loved and admired, Eliza Waring, lies beside him in the above grave.
 She passed on in 1877 at 63 years of age.
 The Reverend Waring resigned his position less than three years later.

 John Waring was a keen astronomer and was also interested in geology.
 Watch this space, for a link to one of his lectures on the topic.